niazoys/Common-Text-Preprocessing-With-Python/README.md

 # Common-Text Data-Preprocessing-for machine learning-With-Python

-Common Text data preprosessing techniques.s
+Common Text data preprosessing techniques.

 Should work on both python 2.7+ and python 3.
 Python 3 is the preferred version.